MicrosoftDocs/cpp-docs/docs/atl/reference/cwindow-class.md

 ```

 ### Return Value
  The virtual key code and modifiers for the hot key associated with the window.
-For a list of possible modifiers, see [WM_GETHOTKEY](http://msdn.microsoft.com/library/windows/desktop/ms646278) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a list of possible modifiers, see [WM_GETHOTKEY](http://msdn.microsoft.com/library/windows/desktop/ms646278) in the Windows SDK.
 For a list of of standard virtual key codes, see Winuser.h.

 ##  <a name="geticon"></a>  CWindow::GetIcon
  Retrieves the handle to the window's large or small icon.